 General Guidelines for Managing Cirrhosis

-The majority of cirrhosis cases in North America are related to alcohol abuse.
+The majority of cirrhosis cases in North America are related to alcohol use disorder.
 Abstaining from alcohol helps to stop liver damage.
+If you have problems controlling alcohol use, talk to your doctor.

 An appropriate diet can help your liver tissues regenerate and can reduce the severity of symptoms in more advanced disease.
 To reduce the chances of infection, you may be advised to avoid raw seafood and dishes that contain raw seafood, such as sushi.
 Raw fish can be contaminated with hepatitis A, as well as other viruses, bacteria, and parasites, which could further stress liver function.
 Raw oysters can be especially dangerous.